hmrc/mdtp-dog-team-apprentice/tasks/Crypto/Decryption/Decryption.md

 * Add a user interface for inputting new cipher texts
 * Add a review interface for fixing up errors in your decryption (e.g. to substitute letters that have been mixed up)
+* Extend your freq analysis to 2 and 3 letter groupings (digrams and trigrams)

 Possible approach
 ---------------